As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 However, gases are still generated from clay during a glaze fire.
 This is particularly the case if the clay was fired to a lower temperature during the bisque fire.

-Remaining organic compounds and carbons in the clay will burn out during a glaze fire.
+The remaining organic compounds and carbons in the clay will burn out during a glaze fire.
 This can cause imperfections in the glaze surface such as pinholing.
 A hold or soak during a glaze fire, allows the glaze to stay in a molten liquid state for a little longer.
 This gives the glaze a chance to heal over blemishes like pinholes and blisters created as the last gases escape.

 How to use a Hold When Firing Pottery